casey-cook/panorama-app/README.md

+## Panorama
-Panorama is an employee performance appraisal tool used for scheduling and rating your team.
+### Enterprise-style employee performance appraisal tool used for scheduling and rating your team.

 Built using React, Redux, React-Router, & Bootstrap